 Collating all these images and keeping track of them is not only good for marketing, but also for being aware of what attracts notice in your restaurant operation.
 It may be the pineapple martini, or the lamb chops, or the vintage bookcase in the corner.
 But whatever it is, restaurants can become aware of it and capitalize on that part of their business—or that cocktail, that dish—even more.

 The recommendations that come via friends’ photos are also trusted—more so than reviews posted by strangers online.
-According to Nielsen’s latest Global Trust in Advertising report, 92 percent of consumers trust recommendations from friends and family, above all other forms of advertising—an increase of 18 percent since 2007.

 A picture may say a thousand words, but it can also inspire passions, stir memories, and whet appetites.
 Is there any better form of marketing?